 - Capital One Platinum (for average/fair/limited credit, $19 annual fee is waived for the first year)

-- Capital One Platinum Prestige (for excellent credit, no annual fee, 0% intro APR on purchases and balance transfers until March 2015)
+- Capital One Platinum Prestige (for excellent/good credit, no annual fee, 0% intro APR on purchases and balance transfers until May 2015)

 This review was written or last updated November 20, 2013